Maritime Safety Queensland is responsible for the management and control of buoy moorings in Queensland waters, except for Gold Coast waters.

 Applying for a buoy mooring

-- Complete a buoy mooring authority application form, available from your local Maritime Safety Queensland regional office.
+- Complete the buoy mooring authority application form, available from your local Maritime Safety Queensland regional office.

 - Provide the following supporting documentation: